learningequality/imscp/README.md

 Ready to be uploaded via Ricecooker to Studio or used in Kolibri.

+By default, this will take the entire IMS directory and use that for each app uploaded.
+(Some imsmanifest.xml don't completely specify all required dependencies.)
+However, you can specify a Webmixer class to use, to use Webmixer to determine which files are needed and just package those with the app.

 Args:

 - `license` - License to apply to content nodes.